 - Participants may enter any recipe and are not required to submit original recipes.
 Recipes may come from cookbooks, magazines, websites, or any other source.

-- Entries must include three copies of your recipe’s name/description and ingredients to be displayed next to your entry.
+- Entries must displayed your recipe’s name/description and ingredients next to your entry.
 This will ensure that individuals with food allergies or dietary needs can participate in sampling and bidding on items.